microsoft/ignite-learning-paths/apps/apps30/README.md

 2. Open cloud shell
 3. Create a resource group

-**SPOKEN** "We're goung to create a resource group, in this command I'll name it igniteapps30, put it in my subscription specific to my app and then provide a location where our metadata for our resource group will be held"
+"We're goung to create a resource group, in this command I'll name it igniteapps30, put it in my subscription specific to my app and then provide a location where our metadata for our resource group will be held"

 ```
 az group create --subscription "Ignite The Tour" --name igniteapps30 --location eastus